auraphp/Aura.Sql/README.md

 ?>
 ```

-You can now use the _ExtendedPdo_ instance in exactly the same was as a native
+You can now use the _ExtendedPdo_ instance in exactly the same way as a native
 _PDO_ instance.

 ### Lazy Connection